Interlocking: Haires, MI

 1950's.
 The Air Line branch was upgraded for high speed freight service from Jackson to Elkhart, IN.
 A CTC control system was installed at this time but Haires was no longer an important junction and was not included in the plan.

 1973.
 The FW&J (now the NYC Fort Wayne Branch) is abandoned from Haires to Horton.
-It may have been abandoned much earlier.
+It appears to have been unused between Horton and Haires since the mid-1960's.
 [MRL]

 Bibliography